germs2000/Adaptive-Utensils/README.md

 ## Attribution
 <!--- Provide any necessary attribution for designs or components that are included in the device or as part of the project. --->
-The device was designed by Glenrose Rehabilitation Hospital.
+The device was designed by Alberta Health Services, Research and Innovation.

 <!--- This is the attribution for the template. --->
 The documentation template was created by Makers Making Change / Neil Squire Society and is used under a CC BY-SA 4.0 license.
 It is available at the following link: [https://github.com/makersmakingchange/OpenAT-Template](https://github.com/makersmakingchange/OpenAT-Template)